thomasathul/VoNa/README.md

 ## Steps to run the project

 ```
-1. Download / CLone the project.
+1. Download / Clone the project.
 ```

 ```